epfl-ada/ada-2024-project-spaghetti-raclette-tangyuan-horizon-nexus/README.md

 - **Cleaning Functions**: We created a function to clean each of the primary datasets (movie metadata, plot summaries, etc.), standardizing formats, handling missing values, and removing unnecessary columns.
 - **Adding Ratings**: Ratings data were added using the TMDb API, providing a consistent metric for movie success.
-- **Handling Missing Data**: Essential missing values were filled, and non-essential fields were removed.
 - **Master Dataset**: A single, comprehensive dataset was built containing plot summaries, ratings, and movie metadata, while keeping the character dataset separated for convenience.

 ### 2. Metric Selection & Preliminary Analysis